 I've owned various high-end speakers but these are my favorites.
 They do everything well and provide an uncanny level of detail and resolution without becoming fatiguing or analytical.
 I am only selling them because I no longer have a listening room.
-The speakers will ship in a single large Merlin box, and the BBAM, grills and other items will ship in separate boxes.
-I may be able to personally deliver and help set them up for a buyer near Jackson Wyoming or Salt Lake City Utah.

 "The very first thing I noticed about the sound of the Merlin VSMs was the way they disappeared into the music they created.
 This is certainly due to their diminutive size--for a floor-standing speaker--and narrow front baffle.
 Recordings like Diana Krall's All for You seemed to emanate from no identifiable spot in my room, which is not to say there was no imaging but rather that the speakers were not heard as the starting point for the music.
 While my reference ProAc 4s conquer the room, melting away the walls around them, the Merlins surrender to the music and just completely vanish.
 This effect is very seductive--I just love being seduced--and it's something I can't imagine anyone would grow tired of, an instant and sustained WOW!